bruce647/CG-Test-App/README.md

 # vue3-project

 Development Process:
-1.Create the Vue project with command 'vue create <project-name>' 2.Install Vuex as a state management tool
+1.Create the Vue project with command 'vue create project-name' 2.Install Vuex as a state management tool
 3.Fetch Data from json file and store data in store.js 4.Let the component invoke the data from store.js to see if it can be displayed successfully